-Rob Adams, Bishop-McCann CEO said he had two main goals in mind.
+Rob Adams, Bishop-McCann President and CEO, said he had two main goals in mind.
 “1.
 To make sure our people are helping to support the company’s purpose.
-2. To create an environment of high trust leading to less stress, more engagement, and more job satisfaction.”
+2. To create an environment of high trust, leading to less stress, more engagement, and more job satisfaction.”

 The meeting planning started by creating a comfortable living room setting with warm, soft seating in a boutique hotel location.
-“We wanted the environment to mimic the culture – open and comfortable, to make employees feel as if they were getting a big hug from the company,” Adams said.
+“We wanted the environment to mimic the culture—open and comfortable, making employees feel as if they were getting a big hug from the company,” Adams said.

 Concentrating on the eight key behaviors that foster trust, Bishop-McCann created specific activities designed to increase employee engagement and overall happiness.

 “We knew we had to do a better job celebrating people,” Rob said.
 “So, we made sure we integrated an awards ceremony to acknowledge our top performers.”
-Employees who feel appreciated and recognized are more energized, motivated and able to see progress in their work, which is one of the best predictors of a sense of personal accomplishment.
+Employees who feel appreciated and recognized are more energized and motivated, along with being able to see progress in their work.
+This is one of the best predictors of a sense of personal accomplishment.

 Breakout sessions for teams during the retreat focused on how they could do a better job supporting and empowering one another.
 By creating self-directed, empowered teams and providing those teams with the resources and tools they need to get the job done, employees achieve better results.

-A Communication Training session during the retreat focused on how open staff was with one another and ways that sharing knowledge, thinking and information could be improved upon.
+A communication training session during the retreat focused on how open staff was with one another and ways that sharing knowledge and information could be improved upon.

-Supporting each other, fostering friendships, cooperation and teamwork served as the building blocks of all of the activities across the two days as employees consistently collaborated and worked together.
+Fostering friendships, cooperation, and teamwork served as the building blocks of all of the activities across the two days as employees consistently collaborated and worked together.
 An after-hours party was also planned to facilitate joy and build upon those peer relationships.

 Moving forward, Rob wants to learn how these results impact client satisfaction.
-Bishop-McCann plans to do another employee survey mid-year and then compare internal results with client surveys to see if there is a direct correlation after a meeting or corporate event planned and managed by the company.
+Bishop-McCann plans to do another employee survey mid-year.
+These internal results would then be compared with client surveys to see if there is a direct correlation after a meeting or corporate event planned and managed by the company.

-The Ofactor organization was founded in 2014 to help businesses increase employee and company performance and to engineer high-trust, high-performance cultures.
-The Ofactor Survey Solution is the result of 13 years of research by Dr. Paul Zak, a neuroscientist who, through his research and work in the lab and in the field, demonstrated empirically how greater trust within organizations leads to better organizational performance.
+The Ofactor organization was founded in 2014 to help businesses increase employee and company performance, along with engineering high-trust, high-performance cultures.
+The Ofactor Survey Solution is the result of 13 years of research by Dr. Paul Zak—a neuroscientist who, through his research and work in the lab and in the field, demonstrated empirically how greater trust within organizations leads to better organizational performance.

 Bishop-McCann is an industry leader producing meetings, incentive programs, and events worldwide.
-Headquartered in Kansas City, Mo., with offices in Chicago, San Francisco, Minneapolis, and New York, Bishop-McCann combines Midwest culture and values with agency expertise to create a unique working experience.
+Headquartered in Kansas City, Missouri, with offices in Chicago and San Francisco, Bishop-McCann combines Midwest culture and values with agency expertise to create a unique working experience.